Hoʻihoʻi Maunawili

 COMMUNITY VISION FOR MAUNAWILI

-Develop a diversified, community-led agricultural model to fortify Hawaiʻi’s food systems while promoting holistic health across the Koʻolau moku and beyond.
+Develop a diversified, community-led agricultural model to fortify Hawaiʻi’s food systems while creating green jobs for a sustainable local economy.

 Revive traditional practices and protect cultural sites.